 There is also a Third Statistical Account which was prepared in the 1940s

 The Farm Horse Tax of 1797-98 records the names of over 1000 farmers in the county.
 There is a list for every parish in the county.
 It records the number of horses each farmer had and a specific place he lived in a parish.
 A horse tax list for the parish of Kirkgunzeon can be found online.
-These records are held at the National Archives of Scotland in Edinburgh.
+These records are held at the National Records of Scotland in Edinburgh.
 The reference number is E326/10/3.